istore221/scala-geomovement-kafka-publisher/README.md

 ### Setting things Up:

-Clone this [Repo](https://gitlab.com/istore221/where-is-my-go-jek-driver-cookbook.git) to your desktop or download the tar archive, and run following commands to deploy the infrastructure.
+Clone this [Repo](https://gitlab.com/istore221/where-is-my-go-jek-driver-cookbook.git) or download tar file `where-is-my-go-jek-driver-cookbook.tar.gz` to your desktop or download the tar archive, and run following commands to deploy the infrastructure.

 ```bash
 $ cd where-is-my-go-jek-driver-cookbook